ioulian/frontend-workflow/README.md

 # Frontend workflow

 This repository contains a starterkit for developing a frontend application/website.
-It contains code linting (with Prettier, TSLint and StyleLint), Typescript, PostCSS with SASS (that has Bulma.io framework initialized) and generation of Favicons.
+It contains code linting (with Prettier, TSLint and StyleLint), TypeScript, PostCSS with SASS (that has Bulma.io framework initialized) and generation of Favicons.
 The build is based on Webpack 4.

+The focus of this workflow is performance:

+- By using a css-only framework, you are free to choose **whatever JS Framework you want**.
+- By inlining critical CSS/JS and async loading the rest, you'll get a fast **First Meaningful Paint**.
+- By using linting tools for CSS and JS, everybody follows a **consistent code style**.
+- By using TypeScript, you can check your code on type errors and more.
+- By generating Favicons automatically, you don't need to spend hours making all sizes of icons for all possible usecases.
+- By using a PWA friendly approach, your app will also work **offline by default**.

+If you don't like a feature, you can disable it and write another one.
+Currently only TypeScript is supported.
+Will add vanilla JS soon.

 ## Install